andrewcowley/WaterNSW-data-API-documentation/getting-started.md

 `https://realtimedata.waternsw.com.au/cgi/webservice.pl`

-The specifics of the request are made by providing one required URL query parameter.There is one required query parameter.
-There are also three optional query parameters that can be provided to modify the format of the response.
+The specifics of the request are made by providing one required URL query parameter.
+There is one required query parameter and three optional query parameters.

 ### Required query parameter